The Importance Of A Secure Booking System

-As we enter 2018, the status of our online security has never been more important.
+As we move forward, the status of our online security has never been more important.

 Huge hacks have continued to dominate the news cycle over the last few years as companies, organisations and individuals as high profile as the NHS, Sony Pictures, the DNC, the World Anti-Doping Agency and even Facebook’s own Mark Zuckerberg have fallen foul, proving that nobody is immune to hacking.